lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_social_control.md

 and violence disguised as morality.
 It halts dialogue and severs the possibility of shared humanity.

-These karmic mind-traps are not about spiritual karma, but about consequences we can see: repetition without reflection, control disguised as virtue, protection becoming imprisonment.
+These examples of karmic mind-traps are not speculations about spiritual karma, but about consequences we can see: repetition without reflection, control disguised as virtue, protection becoming imprisonment.
 They are patterns inherited, absorbed, and repeated—often not by conscious choice, but by fear, guilt, or longing.

 To see a karmic mind-trap is the first freedom.
 To question it is the second.
 And to walk, slowly and softly, beyond its walls—that is the beginning of